CHRISTMAS SPIRIT AND INNOVATION SHINES BRIGHT AT GENERAL FILMS

 Covington, OH— Sunday, November 29, 2020

 The General Films Christmas party is typically a time for our associates to gather and celebrate the holidays with a festive dinner.
-Due to the coronavirus, this annual tradition was reformatted to ensure that everyone could stay safe, healthy, and socially distanced.
+Due to the coronavirus, this annual tradition was reformatted to ensure everyone could stay safe, healthy, and socially distanced.
 The new format was initially planned as an outdoor gathering, like an old-fashioned Christmas Market, but the pandemic issues continued...which required us to change the event once again.
-This time, we created a Drive-thru experience, with several individual tents arranged around the GF facility, for our associates and their families to enjoy.
+This time, we created a Drive-thru experience, with several individual tents arranged around the GF facility for our associates and their families to enjoy.
 The Drive-thru included many stops with gift items, kettle corn, hot cocoa, a food truck, Santa, holiday lights, and more.
-Each tent was staffed by GF employees including the senior leadership team and the Sunshine Committee.
-The event provided a great opportunity to individually thank each of our associates for their dedication to GF and express appreciation for their outstanding effort during such a challenging year.
+GF employees, including the senior leadership team and the Sunshine Committee, staffed each tent.
+The event provided a great opportunity to individually thank our associates for their dedication to GF and express appreciation for their outstanding effort during such a challenging year.
 Although it was a different approach, we were pleased to continue our annual GF Christmas tradition - and It was a wonderful day to celebrate and enjoy the holiday season!

 Clicked to Enlarge, View and Scroll the Full Gallery